eWalker-TestLab/Documentation/BlueTeam.Lab_Ubuntu.md

 ### Building and Deploying

 - Outputting the *Terraform* debug info is highly recommended, which the following commands can achieve.
-More details can be found in the [official documentation](https://www.terraform.io/internals/debugging)
+More details can be found in the [official documentation](https://www.terraform.io/internals/debugging) and this [blog](https://www.suse.com/support/kb/doc/?id=000020022).

   ```bash
   export TF_LOG="DEBUG"